Breadcrumbs

 You'll learn how to:

-4. Manage and analyze your data efficiently.
+6. Manage and analyse your data efficiently

 Follow these steps to enhance your hyperspectral imaging projects with ease.
 Let's get started!